uvarc/rc-website/content/education/rivanna-instructional.md

 ## Hardware and Partition

-Instructional allocations use a dedicated `instructional` partition.
+Instructional allocations may use `interactive` partition.
 The standard allocation is 100,000 SUs for the semester during which the course is conducted.
 For workshops, the allocation will persist during the workshop and for two days afterwards.
-Instructional allocations come with 1TB of temporary project storage space.
-Data kept in the temporary project storage space will be automatically purged 2 weeks after the class ends unless the instructor requests an extension.
-The standard number of cores is 20 on one node.
+RC offers several low-cost storage options to researchers, including 10TB of Research Standard storage for each eligible PI at no charge.
+Instructors are encouraged to utilize this 10TB of storage for both research and teaching activities.
+For more detailed descriptions of our storage options, visit https://www.rc.virginia.edu/userinfo/storage/.

 ## Software & Storage Environment